shahanakhundmir/Nandos_MarsRover/README.md

 `python runMarsRoverChallenge.py`

-## TO DO ▶️
+## Future Considerations ▶️

-:star: Using Docker to package the code and environment variables into a container
+:star: Consider Docker to create a Python container to reduce the overhead of installing Python and its dependencies for local development purposes